Patch #4905

 If it only happens with Git repositories, then maybe something changed in the URLs served by Git's smart-http protocol.
 Could you please indicate which versions of Git are you using at the client and server sides?

-#70 Updated by der kaan about 1 month ago
+Updated by der kaan over 12 years ago

 Thanks for the perfect info + Setting the project to private solved my issue.